epiclabs-uc/esphome-boilderplate-component/README.md

-# esphome-boilderplate-component
+# esphome-boilerplate-component

-A boillerplate component for ESPHome
+A boilerplate component for ESPHome

+Simply rename "boilerplate" everywhere to your component name